pengfei99/duckDBPlayGround/README.md

 | Embedded   | SQLite, SolidDB   | DuckDB                |
 | Standalone | Mysql, Postgresql | Snowflake, clickhouse |

+## What are the limits of duckdb

+- runs on single machine(single process per db), not a distributed system.
+As a result, no horizontal scalability
+- meant for single player experience, not design for team collaboration(e.g. share tables/views)
+- not design for storing transactions.
+- If we have concurrent connections on the same duckDB, these connections must be `read-only`.
+-

 ## How to download